paulrosen/abcjs/docs/visual/tablature.md

 ### tuning
 default: The standard tuning for that instrument

-This is an array of notes that represent the open strings, starting from the lowest pitch, of the instrument.
-This is useful for styles that use alternate tunings.
+This is an array of notes that represent the open strings, starting from the lowest pitch of the instrument.
+This is useful for musical styles that use alternate tunings.
 The following are the
 defaults:

 ```javascript